The Satisfiability Threshold for Non-Uniform Random 2-SAT: Bi-Cycles and a Lower Bound on the Satisfiability Threshold

 \section{Bi-Cycles and a Lower Bound on the Satisfiability Threshold}

-Chvatal and Reed~\cite{chvatalreed92} define the following sub-structure of 2-SAT formulas and show that every unsatisfiable 2-CNF contains this substructure. \begin{definition}[bi-cycle] We define a bicycle of length $t$ to be a sequence of $t+1$ clauses of the form
+In this section we introduce the concept of bicycles and derive a lower bound on the position of the satisfiability threshold.

-where $w_1,\ldots,w_t$ are literals of distinct variables and $u,v\in\left\{w_1,\ldots,w_t,\bar{w}_1,\ldots,\bar{w}_t\right\}$. \end{definition} To lower-bound the probability for a random 2-CNF to be satisfiable it is therefore sufficient to upper-bound the probability that such a formula contains a bicycle.
-This is done in the following two lemmas.
-Their proofs are oriented along the lines of the proof of Theorem~3 from \cite{chvatalreed92}.
+\citet{chvatalreed92} define the following sub-structure of 2-SAT formulas and show that every unsatisfiable formula in 2-CNF contains this substructure. \begin{definition}[bicycle] Let $X_1,X_2,\ldots,X_t$ be $t$ distinct Boolean variables and let $w_1,w_2,\ldots,w_t$ be literals such that each $w_l$ is either $X_l$ or $\n{X_l}$.
+We define a bicycle of length $t$ to be a sequence of $t+1$ clauses of the form